Ranjan Ghosh: Career

 Ranjan Ghosh made his directorial debut with the critically acclaimed Abir Chatterjee-Raima Sen starrer Hrid Majharey in July, 2014.
 It had created history by becoming the first Bengali film to be shot in the Andaman & Nicobar Islands after a gap of almost 33 years.
 It was shot in 2013 in the Archipelagos.
 The last time was in 1979 when veteran filmmaker Tapan Sinha partly shot his Children's adventure film Sabuj Dwiper Raja in Port Blair.
 In 2014, it had earned a rare recommendation from Film London in its list of world cinema based on Shakespearean plays.
 In another major achievement, the film and its screenplay went on to be included in the UGC Literature Archive through the Shakespeare in Bengal project conducted by Jadavpur University.

 In 2015, the film was screened at the New York University Tisch School of the Arts in 2015, and was included in their PhD in Cinema Studies (Shakespeare and Indian Cinema).
 Also that year, the Oxford, Cambridge and RSA Examinations Board enlisted Hrid Majharey in 'Additional References – World/International Adaptations of Othello' for their 'A Level Drama and Theatre' course with the theme 'Heroes and Villains – Othello'.
-Prominent international movies in the exclusive list of nine were A Double Life (USA, 1947), All Night Long (UK, 1962), Catch My Soul (USA, 1974), O (USA, 2001), Omkara (India, 2006), among others.
+Prominent international movies in the exclusive list of nine were A Double Life (US, 1947), All Night Long (UK, 1962), Catch My Soul (US, 1974), O (US, 2001), Omkara (India, 2006), among others.

 In April 2016, the film was the focus in the 'Bengali Shakespeares' Chapter at an international conference titled 'Indian Shakespeares on Screen' jointly held by the British Film Institute and The University of London in April 2016 in London to mark 400 years of the Bard's demise.